Discovering...

 4G covers all cities, major towns, and highways.
 5G is live in Casablanca, Rabat, and Tangier.
 Rural gaps exist in mountain passes.

 Most riads, hotels, and cafes offer free WiFi.
-Quality varies.
+Quality varies widely.
 Mobile data is your reliable fallback.

 Handle these items at home so you hit the ground connected.